ruifig/czspas/docs/API.md

 Functions prefixed with "_" should not be used.
 Those are accessible to make coding the unit tests easier.

-# Guarantees and expectations
+# <a id="guarantees_and_expectations">Guarantees and expectations</a>

-Since czspas is inspired by Asio, and the API is somewhat similar, it provides a similar set of guarantees.
+Since czspas was inspired by Asio and the API is somewhat similar to what Asio provided back in 2017 (when czspas was created).
+It provides a similar set of guarantees.

 The API guarantees the following: